stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 # Tutorial 3 - Telemetries

 This tutorial shows you how to send a telemetry to the cloud.
 This sample app opens a ZED and enable ZED tracking, meaning that you can access the camera position at each frame.
 Then the application gets the camera position and sends it to the cloud at each frame.
-Therefore the Telemetry panel will contain all the concecutive positions of your camera.
+Therefore the Telemetry panel will contain all the consecutive positions of your camera.

 [**Github repository**](https://github.com/stereolabs/zed-hub-examples/tree/main/tutorials/tutorial_03_telemetries)